google/fonts/ProjectChecklist.md

 - [ ] Clean repo

 There should not be 'stray' files in the repo.
-Create a `.gitignore` file to prevent these being casually commited to the repo, as follows:
+The `.gitignore` file described above can prevent these being casually commited to the repo.

-    .empty
-    .DS_Store
-    *.vfbak

 - [ ] Binary files **as ttx**